-- c.
-Applications for membership in the IRAC shall be addressed to the Deputy Associate Administrator for Spectrum Management, Office of Spectrum Management via the Executive Secretary.
-The Deputy Associate Administrator for Spectrum Management shall review the applications, and with the advice of the IRAC, determine whether an agency will be granted membership. - d.
+c.
+Address applications for membership in the IRAC to the Deputy Associate Administrator for Spectrum

+Management, Office of Spectrum Management via the Executive Secretary.
+The Deputy Associate Administrator for Spectrum Management shall review the applications and with the advice of the IRAC, determine whether to grant membership to an agency.

+- d.
 Each member of the IRAC shall have the right to appoint, via a letter to the Executive Secretary, a representative to the IRAC and to any of the subcommittees and ad hoc groups on which the member desires to participate.
 Each member may also appoint one or more alternates to function in the absence of its representative at the IRAC, its subcommittees or ad hoc groups.
-Any representative or alternate may be accompanied to meetings of the IRAC by such assistants as desired.
 Each representative and alternate shall be an employee of the department or agency they represent, except as provided in Section 1.e of this Article. - e.
 Nonmember departments and agencies may designate one of the members to act as its accredited agent on the IRAC, its subcommittees, or ad hoc groups.
-The following nonmembers are represented, at their request, having designated the IRAC member shown below, to act as its accredited agent on the IRAC, its subcommittees, and ad hoc groups.
+The following nonmembers designated the IRAC member shown below to act as its accredited agent on the IRAC, its subcommittees, and ad hoc groups.